 It’s hard to find fault with this camera.
-Yes, it’s expensive (RM4,580 body only), but not crazily so.
-I’d imagine that there’ll be better deals available for the A6300 if you're willing to wait a few months.
+Yes, it’s expensive (£1,000 body only, or £1,100 with a 16-50mm kit zoom lens), but not crazily so.
+I’d imagine that there’ll be better deals available for the A6300 if you’re willing to wait a few months.

 Price aside, it’s a camera that delivers everything you could want from a CSC: compact size, low weight, great photo and video performance, fast focusing and user-friendly controls.
 I think it’s brilliant.

 Camera shopping? › Stuff’s top SLR and system cameras

 |ISO range||100 to 51200|

 |Connectivity||Wi-Fi, micro HDMI, 3.5mm microphone, micro USB|